reedium/advent-of-code-2021/README.md

 This allows for verifying the code works by running `pytest`.
 For example:

-Note: `--durations=0` shows the slowest tests (if taking longer then 0.005s
+Note: `--durations=0` shows the slowest tests (if taking longer then 0.005s).
+This is great for testing differences between changes.

 ```
 |--% pytest -v --durations=0 puzzles/test_day04.py